Mushy456/chessGameProject-/README.md

 # chessGameProject-
-Currently trying to fix existent bugs and intergrating online gaming and AI
+Currently trying to fix existent bugs and integrating online gaming and AI